AstronomerAmber/Python-Tutorials/README.md

-Authors: Chris Burns, Shannon Patel and Amber Roberts(Carnegie Observatories)
+Authors: Chris Burns, Shannon Patel and Amber (Carnegie Observatories)

 Just a safe place to put our ipython notebook tutorials for the summer bootcamp held at the Carnegie Observatories.